mighty-gerbils/gerbil/README.md

 Gerbil's primary author and maintainer is vyzo-at-hackzen.org, aka in the Net as Dimitris Vyzovitis.
-The obligatory copyright notice, had I bothered polluted everything with more than a (C) vyzo at hackzen.org, would read like this:
+The obligatory copyright notice, had I bothered and polluted everything with more than a (C) vyzo, would read like this:

 ```
-(C) 2007-2017 Dimitris Vyzovitis <vyzo -at- hackzen.org>
+© 2007-2018 Dimitris Vyzovitis <vyzo -at- hackzen.org>
 Gerbil is Free Software, distributed under the GNU LGPLv2.1 or later
 and the Apache 2.0 license.
 ```